yuanshunning/pickit-docs/docs/installation/installing-the-pickit-calibration-plate.rst

 .. image:: /assets/images/First-steps/Calibration-plate-dowel-pin.jpg

-Installing the Pick-it calibration plate on the robot flange
+Installing the Pickit calibration plate on the robot flange
 ------------------------------------------------------------

 #.
 Align the plate, dowel pin and holes with the robot flange.